ArshhGill/algorithms/README.md

-## Sorting Algorithms from the DSA class, written in GO.
+## Sorting Algorithms

+This repo includes sorting algorithms from my DSA class and others, written in GO.